MailCheck-co/mailcheck.site/src/routes/terms/index.md

 ## FREE TRIAL

-We offer a 30-day free trial to new users who register with the Site.
+We offer a 30-days recurrable free trial to the new users who register at our website.
 The account will be charged according to the user’s chosen subscription at the end of the free trial.

 ## CANCELLATION